Supporting Developers with Fit-for-Purpose APM Solutions: A CTO’s Perspective

 Engineering managers do this more regularly, monitoring service-level objectives like error budgets and progress towards individual KPIs.
-This strategy helps Alex see where teams might need help and has contributed to sustainable growth and a better developer experience.
+This strategy helps Alex see where his teams might need help and has contributed to more sustainable growth and a better developer experience.

 Gorgias supports a host of connected apps and 3rd party integrations, and deploying new releases to this complex ecosystem introduces unpredictable variables.
 For them, error reporting in itself isn’t enough.

 They need the ability to assign ownership of issues across multiple platforms to the relevant people, and triage fast with detailed context.
 The team was part of the original beta-testing group for Codeowners and they’ve seen how technology as an extension of your organization’s values has served them by defining ownership, with the additional benefit of improving overall developer autonomy.